giovanni-shibaki/SMA0300_Conicas/README.md

 ### Main Menu

  In this window the user can enter all the coeficients of a given general conic section equation.
-By clicking the "Calcular" button, the mathematical algorithm will initiate.
+By clicking the "Calcular" button, the mathematical algorithm will initiate.The button "Plotar Web" shows the simulation of the given equation on [WolframAlpha](https://www.wolframalpha.com/input/?i=conic+section)

 <img src="images/mainMenu.PNG">